 Spend time on the front lines, and you will know how dismally we are failing our nonhuman friends.
 This movement needs activists who are fired up and motivated to make significant change, not settling back and relaxing with false assurances that “we’re winning.”

 “Front line action is a vital component of change”

 Just take a look at the news, and you’ll see that activists for other causes understand the need for frontline action, whether they be for gun rights with the National Rifle Association, women’s rights, civil rights via most recently Black Lives Matter, gay rights, or native American rights such as the recent actions regarding the Dakota Access pipeline.
 In the real world, it is understood that front line action is a vital component of change.

-Animal people once understood the need for front line activism as well.
 A relative few grassroots activists still do, but the big corporate groups eschew the notion of getting out of their suits and leaving the comfort of their offices.
 Just send a generous check and perhaps sign a petition to build an organization’s mailing list, and pay dearly to attend the next gala or conference, and things will turn out fine.

 Unfortunately, things aren’t fine at all.

 “Sitting on collective butt”

 Attendees of conferences and the movement as a whole don’t get a crucial sense of urgency as they sit in a fancy hotel.
 This movement is sitting on its collective butt when what is needed is strong, intelligent, strategic action.